 In this post, videos, an interactive map and many references supplement a short history of Jewish farming communities in Connecticut.

 Beginning as early as 1891, Baron Hirsch supported the settlement of Jewish farmers in Connecticut.
 By 1928 there were over 5000 Jewish farm families in the state.
 The Baron Hirsch Fund and its subsidiary the Jewish Agricultural Society (JAS) sponsored these projects.
-The projects continued throughout the first half of the 20th Century, helping not only the Russian Jews escaping pogroms in the first part of the century, but after WWII Holocaust survivors as well.
+The projects continued throughout the first half of the 20th Century.
+They not only helped the Russian Jews escaping pogroms in the first part of the century but after WWII Holocaust survivors as well.

 Going to the southern Jersey shore this summer?
 Take a day trip to nearby Pittsgrove Township, the site of the Baron Hirsch funded Alliance farming community.
 In May 1882, 42 Russian Jewish families arrived to form this cooperative.